thijsfranck/courageous-comets/docs/admin-guide/configuration.md

 The directory containing NLTK data files.
 By default, this is set to `nltk_data` in the directory from which the application is launched.
 In the Docker image, this directory is located at `/app/nltk_data`.

+### `NLTK_DOWNLOAD_CONCURRENCY`

+The application automatically downloads NLTK data files on startup.
+This setting controls the number of concurrent downloads.
+By default, this is set to `3`.

 ### `REDIS_HOST`